Welcome To The Divide

 itself in the empty catacombs of eternity.
 May you not merely follow them like

-a map that marches you into the embrace of my same still empty, final grave.
-Or
+a map that marches you into the embrace of humanity’s still-empty, final mass grave.

-in the words etched over the arches of my current catacomb-abode which pray and
+Or in the words etched over the arches of my current catacomb-abode that pray

 here…